comp-methods-fsu-2021/NACW_DocsRawls/TextCleaning.md

 1. Removed \n and ## to make it continuous space.
 * Through Some Eventful Years:
 1. Removed \n
+2. Removed ##  p.
+3. Removed ## #s s  s
+4. Removed s s
+5. Began searching for rhetorical aspects of textbook.
 * United Daughters of the Confederacy Meeting Minutes
-1. Slowly removing extra line breaks, #, characters describing pictures/emblems
+6. Slowly removing extra line breaks, #, characters describing pictures/emblems
-2. In SublimeText working with pages 23-42 for tabling, these are the some of the treasury notes in the document.
+7. In SublimeText working with pages 23-42 for tabling, these are the some of the treasury notes in the document.
-3. Using Find: \$ to remove '$'Replacing with \n
+8. Using Find: \$ to remove '$'Replacing with \n
-4. Find: \n & replace
+9. Find: \n & replace
-5. removing odd characters
+10. removing odd characters

 # Notes